ClusterLabs/PAF/Quick_Start-CentOS-7.md

 ## Cluster resource creation and management

-This setup create three different resources: `pgsql-ha`, `pgsql-master-ip` and `fence_vm_xxx`.
+This setup creates three different resources: `pgsql-ha`, `pgsql-master-ip` and `fence_vm_xxx`.

-The `pgsql-ha` resource represent all the PostgreSQL instances of your cluster and control where is the primary and who are the standbys.
-The `pgsql-master-ip` is located on the node hosting the postgres master.
-The last resources `fence_vm_xxx` are stonith resource: we create one stonith resource for each node.
-Each fencing resource will not be allowed to run on the node it is suppose to stop.
-We are using the fence_vm stonith agent, which is power fencing agent allowing to power on or off a virtual machine through the `virsh` command.
-For more information about fencing, see documentation `docs/FENCING.md` in the source code or online:
+The `pgsql-ha` resource represents all the PostgreSQL instances of your cluster and controls where is the primary and where are the standbys.
+The `pgsql-master-ip` is located on the node hosting the PostgreSQL master resource.
+The last resources `fence_vm_xxx` are STONITH resources, used to manage fencing.
+We create one STONITH resource for each node.
+Each fencing resource will not be allowed to run on the node it is supposed to stop.
+We are using the `fence_virsh` fencing agent, which is power fencing agent allowing to power on or off a virtual machine through the `virsh` command.
+For more information about fencing, see documentation `docs/FENCING.md` in the source code or
+online:
 [http://dalibo.github.com/PAF/fencing.html]({{ site.baseurl }}/fencing.html).

 First of all, let's create an empty CIB file and fill it with some basic setup.